yashkumar0042/python/git/day1.md

 ---

+# 3. Git Branching
-# 3. Branches in a Nutshell
+# I. Branches in a Nutshell

 ## Introduction
 - Branching is a fundamental concept in Git.